 Now how does all this sum up in the terms of practical problems such as we face every day?
-It means the patient who goes to this psychologist for help will receive the best he has to offer; and if his ailment is one within the pet convictions of the man who is trying to help sequences.
+It means the patient who goes to this psychologist for help will receive the best he has to offer; and if his ailment is one within the pet convictions of the man who is trying to help him, there is a probability of useful consequences.
 But, if the patient has a personality violently different from that of the psychologist, he will get little help; because the psychologist will not be able to impersonalize himself.
 He will be capable only of helping those whose problems are similar to his own.

 Very few psychologists have the slightest tolerance for the religious problems of their patients.
-They will smug-ly tell you religion is a fixation.
+They will smugly tell you religion is a fixation.
 Basically it is superstition, they will say; and the quicker you recover from that, the sooner you will come into a nice, healthy disbelief in anything.